MysteriousMagpie/life-flow-ai-coach/README.md

 #### Using Railway:
 1. Connect your repository to Railway
-2. Set the root directory to `server`
+2. Keep the root directory as the repository root
 3. Configure environment variables:
    - `OPENAI_API_KEY`
    - `PORT` (Railway will set this automatically)